harshabose/gradient_decent/README.md

 \end{align}
 ```

-### Secant Method Scalling
+### Secant Method Scaling
 - **Fact 1:**  As the gradient decent progress, there will come a point where the step taken eventually skips past the optimal value (assuming large enough step is provided).
 In such cases, most algorithms use back-tracking to reduce the step to find the next best point which will reduce the $f$ value.

 - **Fact 2:**  When Fact 1 is met, there exists another point (lets call this mirror point), in the direction of current gradient, which is equal to current optimal value.

 When both facts are met, we can use secant method to find the mirror.
 This will give us an accurate scale of $\alpha$ relating derivative set and original equation set.
-Now, with the scalling known, we can assume that the minima might be located at the $\left(\alpha / 2\right)$ position in the direction of derivative vector.
+Now, with the scaling known, we can assume that the minima might be located at the $\left(\alpha / 2\right)$ position in the direction of derivative vector.
 A mathematical representation is given below:
 ```math
 \begin{align}
 g(\alpha) = f(X + \alpha \nabla f) - f(X)